aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/technical-articles/aspose-cells-general/managing-conditional-formats/apply-shading-to-alternate-rows-and-columns-with-conditional-formatting/_index.md

 Let's start writing some code to accomplish this goal with the help of Aspose.Cells for .NET API.

-{{< gist "aspose-com-gists" "24a8eac23c3325e20dababecf735a43b" "Examples-CSharp-Articles-ManageConditionalFormatting-ApplyShadingToAlternateRowsColumns-1.cs" >}}
+{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-ManageConditionalFormatting-ApplyShadingToAlternateRowsColumns-1.cs" >}}

 The following snapshot shows the resultant spreadsheet loaded in Excel application.